Feyerabend/vm/ps/APPLE.md

 ### PDF in Apple's GUI

+If we take a look at some influence vector graphics and typography have had on Apple's OS, here are a few remarks:

-**Core Graphics (Quartz 2D)**: Apple's Core Graphics framework[^coredoc], known as *Quartz 2D,*[^quartz2ddoc] is the cornerstone of their graphics rendering engine in macOS.
+*Core Graphics (Quartz 2D)*: Apple's Core Graphics framework[^coredoc], known as *Quartz 2D,*[^quartz2ddoc] is the cornerstone of their graphics rendering engine in the modern macOS.
 Quartz 2D is based on the same *imaging model* as *PDF*.
-This allows the operating system to render text and graphics with high precision and consistency, using the same techniques for both screen display and printing.
+This allows the operating system to render text and graphics with high precision and consistency, using the same techniques for both *screen display* and *printing*.

 [^coredoc]: https://developer.apple.com/documentation/coregraphics

 [^quartz2ddoc]: https://developer.apple.com/library/archive/documentation/GraphicsImaging/Conceptual/drawingwithquartz2d/Introduction/Introduction.html

-**Resolution independence**: PDF's scalable nature means that graphics and text can be rendered at (for the most part) any reasonable resolution without loss of quality.
-This was a critical feature for Apple's GUI, ensuring that elements would look sharp and clear on displays with varying resolutions, including the high-resolution *Retina displays* introduced later.
+*Resolution independence*: PDF's scalable nature means that graphics and text can be rendered at (for the most part) any reasonable resolution without loss of quality.
+This was a critical feature for Apple's GUI, ensuring that elements would look sharp and clear on displays with varying resolutions, including the high-resolution "Retina displays" introduced later.

-**Consistent output**: Using PDF as a basis for on-screen rendering ensures that the visual output is consistent across *different devices*.
+*Consistent output*: Using PDF as a basis for on-screen rendering ensures that the visual output is consistent across *different devices*.
 This is similar to the WYSIWYG (What You See Is What You Get) principle that PostScript brought to desktop publishing.
 What users see on their screen is a faithful representation of what will be printed or displayed on another device.
+A connected new screen will probably look alright even if the dimansions and resolutions can be a bit off standard.

-**Advanced graphics**: PDF supports advanced graphics features such as transparency, gradients, and complex vector shapes.
-By utilizing PDF for rendering, Apple's GUI could incorporate these advanced graphics features seamlessly, enhancing the visual appeal and functionality of the user interface.
+*Advanced graphics*: PDF supports advanced graphics features such as transparency, gradients, and complex vector shapes.
+By utilizing PDF for rendering, the GUI enhance the visual appeal and functionality of the user interface.

-**Performance optimization**: Apple's implementation of PDF for rendering is optimized for performance, ensuring smooth and responsive interactions within the GUI.
+*Performance optimization*: The implementation of PDF for rendering is optimized for performance, ensuring smooth and responsive interactions within the GUI.
 The efficient handling of vector graphics and text rendering helps maintain a high frame rate and responsiveness, even with complex visuals.
-(But more on this later.)
+(But more on this later on.)

-**Compatibility & integration**: PDF is a widely used standard for document exchange, and by using it as a basis for their rendering engine, Apple ensured that documents created or viewed on *macOS* would be highly compatible with other systems and applications.
-This integration makes it easier for users to work with PDF documents directly within the operating system, including previewing, annotating, and printing.
+*Compatibility & integration*: PDF is a widely used standard for document exchange.
+By using it as a basis for the rendering engine, the documents created or viewed on *macOS* will be highly compatible with other systems and applications.
+This integration makes it easier for users to work with PDF documents directly within the operating system.

 ## Going Metal[^metaldoc] ..

 As of recent developments, Apple has indeed evolved its graphics rendering architecture, moving away from a strictly PDF-based approach for certain aspects of screen buffering and rendering.
-Here’s an overview of the current situation and how Apple’s graphics architecture has shifted:
+Here's an overview of the current situation and how the graphics architecture has shifted:

 [^metaldoc]: https://developer.apple.com/documentation/metal

 ### Changes and Evolution

-1. **Metal Framework**:
+1. *Metal Framework*:
-    - **Introduction**: Apple introduced Metal, a low-level, high-performance graphics API, in 2014 with iOS 8 and later expanded it to macOS.
+    - *Introduction*: Apple introduced Metal, a low-level, high-performance graphics API, in 2014 with iOS 8 and later expanded it to macOS.
 Metal provides direct access to the GPU, allowing for more efficient rendering and greater control over graphics performance.
-    - **Use cases**: Metal is used extensively for rendering complex graphics and animations in games, professional applications, and system-level rendering tasks where *high performance* is critical.
+    - *Use cases*: Metal is used extensively for rendering complex graphics and animations in games, professional applications, and system-level rendering tasks where *high performance* is critical.
-    - **Screen rendering**: For many modern applications, especially those requiring intensive graphics, Metal is used *instead* of traditional PDF-based rendering.
+    - *Screen rendering*: For many modern applications, especially those requiring intensive graphics, Metal is used *instead* of traditional PDF-based rendering.

-2. **Core Animation and Core Graphics**:
+2. *Core Animation and Core Graphics*:
-    - **Core Animation**: Core Animation remains a fundamental part of macOS and iOS for managing animations and smooth transitions.
+    - *Core Animation*: Core Animation remains a fundamental part of macOS and iOS for managing animations and smooth transitions.
 It interfaces with both Metal and Core Graphics to provide high-performance, visually appealing animations.
-    - **Core Graphics (Quartz 2D)**: While still integral for many 2D rendering tasks, Core Graphics now often works in conjunction with Metal for improved performance and flexibility.
+    - *Core Graphics (Quartz 2D)*: While still integral for many 2D rendering tasks, Core Graphics now often works in conjunction with Metal for improved performance and flexibility.
 The use of PDF for certain tasks persists, but it is not the sole method for all rendering operations.

-3. **Hybrid Approach**:
+3. *Hybrid Approach*:
-    - **PDF for document rendering**: PDF is still heavily used for document rendering and manipulation within macOS and iOS.
+    - *PDF for document rendering*: PDF is still heavily used for document rendering and manipulation within macOS and iOS.
 Apps that handle documents, such as Preview and third-party PDF viewers, leverage the PDF capabilities of Core Graphics for accurate rendering and editing.
-    - **Metal for performance-critical tasks**: For tasks that require high performance, such as real-time graphics, complex UI elements, and advanced animations, Metal is preferred due to its efficiency and direct access to GPU resources.
+    - *Metal for performance-critical tasks*: For tasks that require high performance, such as real-time graphics, complex UI elements, and advanced animations, Metal is preferred due to its efficiency and direct access to GPU resources.

-4. **Layered Architecture**:
+4. *Layered Architecture*:
-    - **UI rendering**: The UIKit and AppKit frameworks (for iOS and macOS, respectively) utilize a layered rendering architecture where higher-level abstractions may still use PDF-based rendering internally, but lower-level operations are often offloaded to Metal for performance.
+    - *UI rendering*: The UIKit and AppKit frameworks (for iOS and macOS, respectively) utilize a layered rendering architecture where higher-level abstractions may still use PDF-based rendering internally, but lower-level operations are often offloaded to Metal for performance.
-    - **Compositing and effects**: Compositing and visual effects are areas where Metal’s capabilities are leveraged to provide smooth and efficient rendering, particularly on high-resolution displays and in graphics-intensive applications.
+    - *Compositing and effects*: Compositing and visual effects are areas where Metal's capabilities are leveraged to provide smooth and efficient rendering, particularly on high-resolution displays and in graphics-intensive applications.

 ### Differences in API Usage

-- **Level of abstraction**: Metal provides a lower-level API with more explicit control over rendering operations and resource management, while Core Graphics offers a higher-level, more abstracted API focused on ease of use for 2D graphics and PDF rendering.
+- *Level of abstraction*: Metal provides a lower-level API with more explicit control over rendering operations and resource management, while Core Graphics offers a higher-level, more abstracted API focused on ease of use for 2D graphics and PDF rendering.

-- **Performance and use cases**: Metal is designed for high-performance, real-time applications requiring direct GPU access.
-In contrast, Core Graphics is tailored for applications involving vector graphics and document rendering, where ease of use and integration with the system’s UI framework are more important.
+- *Performance and use cases*: Metal is designed for high-performance, real-time applications requiring direct GPU access.
+In contrast, Core Graphics is tailored for applications involving vector graphics and document rendering, where ease of use and integration with the system's UI framework are more important.

-- **Resource management**: Metal requires explicit management of GPU resources, synchronization, and command encoding, whereas Core Graphics handles many of these aspects automatically, providing a simpler but less flexible drawing model.
+- *Resource management*: Metal requires explicit management of GPU resources, synchronization, and command encoding, whereas Core Graphics handles many of these aspects automatically, providing a simpler but less flexible drawing model.